Maya73939133/Maya73939133/README.md

 - 👀 I’m interested in ...
 Robotics and data analysis
 - 🌱 I’m currently learning ... how to use APIs to retrieve data
 - 😄 Pronouns: ... they/them
 - ⚡ Fun fact: ...
-I am very interested in speedcubing
+I like speedcubing